considering account software? wondering about Xero? our in-house xero expert, mishali patel can help

 We provide comprehensive training sessions for our clients when they sign up to Xero, for anyone who is using the software day to day.
 Our training packages can walk you and your team through the basics.
 Including showing you everything from reconciling through to Projects and Payroll.
 We’re here to answer questions and show you how to get the most out of your Xero subscription.

 Plus, all our clients get a discount on their Xero subscriptions.

 “We try to cover Xero from A to Z, not just what you’ll be using when you start out.
-As you get better at using the software, we know you’ll find new features, so we try to show you the potential right from the start,” says Mishali Patel, who runs two-hour training sessions and provides ongoing Xero support for SME Financial customers.
-She goes into client’s businesses to work with them, face to face, walking them through Xero at their own pace.
+As you get better at using the software, we know you’ll find new features.
+Hence why we try to show you the potential right from the start,” says Mishali Patel, who runs two-hour training sessions.
+She also provides ongoing Xero support for SME Financial customers.
+Mishali often goes into client’s businesses to work with them, face to face.
+This means she can walk you through Xero at your own pace.